 Children of UK service personnel admitted outside the normal admissions round;

-Children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil;
+Children whose twin or sibling from multiple births is admitted otherwise than as an excepted pupil;

 Children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.